Scheduled MonumentsEnglandHereford Castle

 What is Hereford Castle?

-Hereford Castle is a Norman fortress founded in the late eleventh century following the conquest of England.
+Hereford Castle is a Norman fortress established in the late eleventh century following the conquest, occupying a strategically important position within the county town of Hereford.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005530.

 Who is responsible for protecting Hereford Castle?